CloudRex/Tux/README.md

 ## Installing & Running
 1. Clone the repository: `git clone https://github.com/CloudRex/Tux`
-2. Configure the bot (click [here](https://github.com/CloudRex/Tux/wiki/Getting-started) for information on configuring)
+2. Configure the bot (use `npm run setup` for the setup script)
 3. Open up a terminal on the folder containing the downloaded files
 4. Type `npm install` to download project dependencies
-5. Type `npm run build` to build the project (optional)
-6. Type `npm start` to start the application
+5. Type `npm start` to start the application

 From here on you want to invite the bot into your server.